-There are several precautions you should take to stay safe from ticks and the risks they carry during the high season, which usually lasts from April to September (though some ticks can stay active year-round as long as it's above freezing).
+There are precautions you should take to stay safe from ticks and the risks they carry during the high season, which usually lasts from April to September (though some ticks can stay active year-round as long as it's above freezing).
 While ticks usually live in grassy or wooded areas, you should be careful even if you live in the city, because pathogen-spreading ticks can still be hiding in urban parks.
 Here's how you can fight ticks this summer.

 Tick prevention begins when you get dressed.
 Wear long sleeves and pants, and if you're in a tick-prone area, tuck your pants into your socks to better protect your legs.
-Opt for light colored clothing, because it's easier to see bugs against a light color versus a dark one.
+Opt for light-colored clothing, because it's easier to see bugs against a light color versus a dark one.

-Always check for ticks after you've been outside.
+3. Always check for ticks after you've been outside.

-Best of luck out there.
+Good luck out there.

-This piece was updated in 2019.
+This piece was updated in 2021.